Thursday, April 25, 2013

 Top the "ham side" with some white vegan "cheese" (a meltable type-- Mozza Daiya Shreds in this case)-- next time I'm going to try the homemade Vegan Gruyere from my book "World Vegan Feast".

 Carefully put the 2 sides together (try not to lose the cheese!) and dip in the Vegg French Toast batter on both sides.
 (NOTE: The batter thickened up alot after a couple of days in the fridge, so I whisked in some nondairy milk to thin it out a bit.)
 BATTER RECIPE: Whisk together 1/2 cup water, 1/2 cup nondairy milk of your choice, and 2 tsp Vegg powder.
+(PS: You can use your own favorite vegan French toast batter, of course, as long as it's not sweet.)

 Heat a non-stick, or cast iron, or hard-anodized skillet over medium heat, spray with oil from a pump sprayer and add a bit of vegan butter to the pan as well, if you like (no more than a tsp.).
 When the pan is hot, place the sandwich in the pan, cover and cook for about 4 minutes.
 Remove the lid and carefully turn the sandwich over.
 Cook about 3-4 minutes more, or until the cheese is melted and the bottom is nicely browned.